Singapore National Day parade: Parade and ceremonies

-The parade traditionally starts with the Parade Regimental Sergeant Major (Parade RSM) forming up the parade on either the Padang, the field of the National Stadium or in front of the Marina Bay grandstand.
+The parade traditionally starts with the Parade Regimental Sergeant Major (Parade RSM) forming up the parade on either the Padang, the field of the National Stadium or in front of the NS Square grandstand.
 The command of the parade is handed over to the Parade Commander once the parade has been formed up and properly dressed accordingly.
 Typically, both the Parade RSM and the Parade Commander come from the SAF, and usually hold a minimum rank of Master Warrant Officer, and Lieutenant Colonel respectively.
 Upon sizing and forming up the parade to full formation, the Parade Commander will wait for the arrival of the members of Parliament, members of the Cabinet and the Prime Minister of Singapore, in that order (the salutes were dropped partially in 2008, and the Prime Minister's salute was dropped the next year).
 Upon the arrival of each group, the parade will present its salute and present arms, except for the Parliament and Cabinet members, upon which they stand at attention and only the PC salutes them.
+During the Prime Minister’s Salute, the regimental colours will only be dipped, while the state colours will not.

-Lastly once the President of Singapore has arrived (after the playing of the Presidential Fanfare by the Fanfare Trumpeters of the SAF), the Parade Commander will call for a full (Presidential) salute, during which the National Anthem, Majulah Singapura, will be played accompanied by a fly-past of the State Flag, and from 2011, would also require raising it as well on a separate flagpole.
+Lastly once the President of Singapore has arrived (after the playing of the Presidential Fanfare by the Fanfare Trumpeters of the SAF), the Parade Commander will call for a full (Presidential) salute 'present arms', during which the National Anthem, Majulah Singapura, will be played accompanied by a fly-past of the State Flag.
+During this moment, both state and regiment colours will be dipped when saluting.
+Concurrently, the Presidential Standard is unfurled using the 'quick release knot' technique from the top of a flagpole, signifying the presence of the President at the event.
 After that (and the following aerial salute by the RSAF), the Parade Commander will request that the President inspects the parade.
 During this inspection, the President will be accompanied by the Chief of Defence Force and the Parade Commander, and the Army GOH Contingent Commander would later join them once they approach the Guard-of-Honour (recent parades have seen a motorized inspection by the President while riding a Land Rover).
 A presidential 21-gun salute is also given to the President during this time by a select battery from the Singapore Artillery.
 It is customary that the President speaks to some members of the Guard-of-honor contingents as he/she passes by.
 After the inspection ends, the President will return to the podium before the Guard-of-honor contingents presents a Feu-de-Joie led by the Parade Commander.

 At the end of it (with the GOH contingents now at shoulder arms), the Parade Commander will ask the President for permission for the Parade Marchpast to start.
 2012's edition formally included an Advance in Review order to the proceedings for the first time.